DCI Engineers San Francisco Office San Francisco, California

-Structural engineering firm DCI Engineers approached Steinberg Hart to redesign their new San Francisco office space to create memorable experiences for visitors and employees alike.
+Structural engineering firm DCI Engineers approached Steinberg Hart to redesign their new San Francisco office space, creating a memorable experiences for visitors and employees alike.

 The office is organized around a clear circulation spine.
 The reception desk and main conference room are centrally located with dramatic views of the San Francisco Bay, and each wing holds a key communal space: one end has a secondary conference room, large format printing, and a ping pong table, while the other end has the kitchen and additional internal meeting spaces.
 This encourages employees to traverse the office, crossing paths with their coworkers regularly.